IBM-Cloud/cloud-event-management-sample/README.md

 The application performs two functions:

 1. It serves a simple web page that sends a predefined event to Cloud Event Management when the user presses a button.
+Use this part of the code as a template for sending in your own predefined events.

 2. It exposes an API endpoint that can be used to map incoming [Prometheus][prometheus_url] events and forward them to Cloud Event Management.
+Use this part of the code as a template for mapping events from any other unsupported event source.

 For more information, see the [API documentation][api_docs_url].